-A well-crafted resignation letter not only defines your last day of employment but also any outstanding issues such as when you will return a company car, phone or laptop.
+A well-crafted resignation letter should not only define your last day of employment, but also any outstanding issues such as when you’ll return a company car, phone or laptop.
 Your resignation letter should also cover any monies you believe are due for payment upon leaving.

-Even if you are full of glee to quit your job, the truth is, if you didn’t have the opportunity to work for your current boss and employer, you may not have been ready to step into the new role you accepted.
+Even if you’re full of glee to quit your job, the truth is, if you didn’t have the opportunity to work for your current boss and employer, you may not have been ready to step into the new role you just accepted.

 Sometimes it’s difficult to admit a boss helped your career advancement, especially if a relationship was rocky.
 But, if you’re honest you know they did.
 Be professional, thank them.